Nations reach accord to protect marine life on high seas | Science-Environment

 - United States

-For the first time, United Nations members have agreed on a unified treaty to protect biodiversity in the high seas - nearly half the planet's surface - concluding two weeks of talks in New York.
+For the first time, United Nations members have agreed on a unified treaty to protect biodiversity in the high seas, representing a turning point in a yearslong effort to bestow order on vast stretches of the planet where conservation has previously been hampered by a confusing patchwork of laws.
+The U.N.
+Convention on the Law of the Sea came into force in 1994, before marine biodiversity was a well-established concept.
+The treaty agreement concluded two weeks of talks in New York.

-“We only really have two major global commons - the atmosphere and the oceans,” said Georgetown marine biologist Rebecca Helm.
-While the oceans may draw less attention, “protecting this half of earth's surface is absolutely critical to the health of our planet.''
-Now that long-awaited treaty text has been finalised, Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, said, “This is a once in a generation opportunity to protect the oceans - a major win for biodiversity.''
+"We only really have two major global commons — the atmosphere and the oceans," said Georgetown marine biologist Rebecca Helm.
+While the oceans may draw less attention, "protecting this half of earth's surface is absolutely critical to the health of our planet.''
+Nichola Clark, an oceans expert at the Pew Charitable Trusts who observed the talks in New York, called the long-awaited treaty text ''a once-in-a-generation opportunity to protect the oceans — a major win for biodiversity.''
 The treaty will create a new body to manage conservation of ocean life and establish marine protected areas in the high seas.
 And Clark said that's critical to achieve the U.N.
-Biodiversity Conference's recent pledge to protect 30% of the planet's waters, as well as its land, for conservation.
+Biodiversity Conference's recent pledge to protect 30 per cent of the planet's waters, as well as its land, for conservation.

+Treaty negotiations initially were anticipated to conclude Friday, but stretched through the night and deep into Saturday.
+The crafting of the treaty, which at times looked in jeopardy, represents "a historic and overwhelming success for international marine protection," said Steffi Lemke, Germany's environment minister.

 That protection also helps coastal biodiversity and economies, said Gladys Martínez de Lemos, executive director of the nonprofit Interamerican Association for Environmental Defense focusing on environmental issues across Latin America.